-11.147 Innovative Budgeting and Finance for the Public Sector
+11.147 Budgeting and Finance for the Public Sector

 Examines globally relevant challenges of adequately and effectively attending to public sector responsibilities for basic services with limited resources.
-Particular attention to the contexts of fiscal crises, rapid population growth, as well as shrinkage: through an introduction to methods and processes of budgeting, accounting, and financial mobilization in the public sector; use of case studies and practice exercises to explore revenue strategies and to gain fiscal analytical competencies; study of pioneering examples of promising budget and accounting processes as well as innovative funding mobilization via taxation, capital markets, and experimental experiences with mechanisms such as land-value capture.
-Students taking graduate version are expected to explore the subject in greater depth.
+Particular attention to the contexts of fiscal crises and rapid population growth, as well as shrinkage, through an introduction to methods and processes of budgeting, accounting, and financial mobilization.
+Case studies and practice exercises explore revenue strategies, demonstrate fiscal analytical competencies, and familiarize students with pioneering examples of promising budget and accounting processes and innovative funding mobilization via taxation, capital markets, and other mechanisms (e.g., land-value capture).
+Students taking graduate version explore the subject in greater depth.

 This class has no prerequisites.